 “Our goal is to build a business community made of Tel Aviv University graduates, who succeeded in business in the United States and beyond.
 These businessmen will devote time to mentor the students from their studies’ starting point until they have established their first joint venture.
 The vast experience these TAU graduates have already accumulated in the United States and their ability to connect the budding entrepreneurs with the business world is an advantage for these entrepreneurs who have to deal with many complex issues,” Moti Asaf told me.

 And Ofer added: “Our intention is to accompany each entrepreneur from the point of locating him or her among native Israelis, especially from the periphery, and give them the tools to cope with the academic and entrepreneurship challenges.
-Our program addresses several aspects.”
+Our program addresses several aspects for the Startup Nation.”

 - To accompany the students at the beginning of their business careers and give them different perspectives of the American marketplace;